astronomer/docs/learn/use-case-llm-customer-feedback.md

 sidebar_label: "LLMOps with Cohere + OpenSearch"
 ---

-With recent advances in the field of Large Language Model Operations (LLMOps), it is now possible to combine the power of different language models to more efficiently get an answer to a query.
-This use case shows how to analyze synthetic customer feedback data, combining embeddings and text classification by [Cohere](https://cohere.com/) LLMs with the [OpenSearch](https://opensearch.org/) search engine in an MLOps pipeline.
+With recent advances in the field of Large Language Model Operations (LLMOps), you can now combine the power of different language models to more efficiently get an answer to a query.
+This use case shows how you can use Apache Airflow to orchestrate an MLOps pipeline using two different models: You'll use embeddings and text classification by [Cohere](https://cohere.com/) with an [OpenSearch](https://opensearch.org/) search engine to analyze synthetic customer feedback data.

 ![Screenshot of the Airflow UI Grid view with the Graph view selected showing a successful run of the full use case DAG with 17 tasks.](/img/examples/use-case-airflow-cohere-opensearch_full_dag.png)